-- 1) Reserve 31 Station Street which is under control of the Caulfield Racecourse Reserve Trust (exempt for three years from 2023-24). - 2) 31 Station Street which is leased to the MRC and includes the racetrack and grandstands. - 3) Car Park 31 Station Street which is owned by the MRC. - 4) 132-142 Kambrook Road (previously rated as the stables) which is owned by the MRC.
+- 1) Reserve 31 Station Street which is under control of the Caulfield Racecourse Reserve Trust. - 2) 31 Station Street which is leased to the MRC and includes the racetrack and grandstands. - Car Park 31 Station Street which is owned by the MRC. - 4) 132-142 Kambrook Road (previously rated as the stables) which is owned by the MRC.